 It is important to keep your IPI handy, especially if you’re a songwriter who works alongside other writers.
 It's also a good idea to get the IPI of anyone you collaborate with ASAP so you aren’t delayed in submitting this critical information to your collection society at a later date.
 After all, it ensures that everyone gets paid when your song is used and starts earning royalties.

-Because many songwriters don’t know what an IPI is, they often shrug it off when filling out forms or assume it’s the same as their PRO/CMO membership number (such as the one you might use for ASCAP, BMI, or SOCAN).
-It’s not the same, and if you already have an IPI when you sign up with a collection society, you will need to submit it so that your publishing can be properly managed.
-If you don’t know your IPI but are a member of a collection society, you can easily search for your IPI number which is available in the repertoires of ASCAP, BMI, SESAC, and any other collection societies.
+Because many songwriters don’t know what an IPI is, they often shrug it off when filling out forms or assume it’s the same as their PRO/CMO membership number (the one you might use for ASCAP, BMI, or SOCAN).
+It’s not, and if you already have an IPI when you sign up with a collection society, you will need to submit it so that your publishing can be properly managed.
+If you don’t know your IPI but are a member of a collection society, you can easily search for it within the repertoires of ASCAP, BMI, SESAC, and any other collection societies.

 If your IPI seems like a long string of numbers, don’t fret.
-If you see your IPI with two zeros in front of it on your collection society’s website, you can simply omit those zeroes when entering the IPI into any music distributing websites, like CD Baby.
+And if it has two zeros in front of it on your collection society’s website, you can simply omit them when entering the IPI into music distributor sites like CD Baby.

-While you may never need to know the difference, if you write using a pseudonym you may end up with two IPI numbers -- an IPI Name Number and an IPI Base Number.
-The name number is code for a name or pseudonym related to an entity (Prince, for example, has the IPI codes for Prince, Nelson Prince Rogers, and Nelson Prince R.).
+If you write using a pseudonym, you may end up with two IPI numbers: an IPI name number and an IPI base number.
+The name number is the code for a name or pseudonym related to an entity.
+(For example, Prince has the IPI codes for Prince, Nelson Prince Rogers, and Nelson Prince R.) It is made up of 11 numbers.
 The base number is the code for a person or legal entity.
-The name number is made up of 11 numbers, while the base number includes a letter.
+It includes a letter.